ECSHackWeek/impedance.py/docs/source/getting-started.rst

 This example will assume the following dataset is located in your current working directory (feel free to replace it with your data): :download:`exampleData.csv <_static/exampleData.csv>`

-For this dataset, importing the data looks something like:
+For this dataset which simply contains impedance data in three columns (frequency, Z_real, Z_imag), importing the data looks something like:

 .. code-block:: python

   from impedance import preprocessing

-  # Load data from the example EIS result
+  # Load data from the example EIS data
   frequencies, Z = preprocessing.readCSV('./exampleData.csv')

   # keep only the impedance data in the first quandrant